 Summary

-Two pan gold scales mounted on a box, made circa 1850.
+Two pan gold scales mounted on a wooden box, made circa 1850.
 They were used by the Denis Brothers to weight gold brought into their shop by miners from the Bendigo and Ballarat goldfields.
 The Denis Brothers established a watchmaker and jewellery shop in Melbourne in 1853.

 Physical Description